kareraisu/rasti.js/readme.md

 * **stack** (container): produces a bottom-to-top stacking effect of the element's children

 **utils: {...}**
-Adds utility methods inside the app namespace available for general use and for binding to click and change events of elements via the [click] and [change] attributes.
+Adds utility methods within the app namespace available for general use and for binding to click and change events of elements via the [click] and [change] attributes.